Audible logo, go to homepage

 How were the books adapted for film?

-In the meantime, or any time, The Hunger Games series makes for great listening.
-Tatiana Maslany, who won multiple awards, including an Emmy, for playing multiple characters in the hit television series Orphan Black, narrates the entire Hunger Games trilogy, capturing the voice of Katniss.
-Tony Award-winning actor Santino Fontana, a listener favourite for nailing the voice of Joe Goldberg in his narration of the series You, takes over the mic for the prequel.
+In the meantime, it's the perfect time to start your series re-listen.
+The brilliant Tatiana Maslany, who won multiple awards, including an Emmy, for playing a myriad of characters in the hit sci-fi series Orphan Black, narrates the entire Hunger Games trilogy, expertly capturing the voice of Katniss and the wider cast of characters.
+Tony Award-winning actor Santino Fontana, a listener favorite for nailing the voice of Joe Goldberg in his narration of the series You, takes over the mic for A Ballad of Songbirds and Snakes, while Yellowstone's Jefferson White has been announced as the narrator for Sunrise on the Reaping.

 Tags